EXPLAINER: How does election certification usually work?

-While most of their attempts (many of them lawsuits) have been shot down in court or by election officials, a high-profile example in Michigan’s largest county this week shows just how easily the process can get sidetracked.
+While most of their legal claims have failed, a high-profile incident in Michigan’s largest county this week shows how easily the process can get sidetracked.

 HOW DOES IT USUALLY WORK?